BubbaFatAss/OctoPrint-EspurnaMQTT/README.md

 ## Configuration

-- Once installed your Tasmota devices will need to have the FullTopic configured as **%topic%/%prefix%/**
+- Once installed your Espurna devices will allow you to customise the topic.
+Specify the full topic in the configuration.
-- Use the Tasmota device's topic in the Tasmota-MQTT Plugin settings for the individual relays.
+- Use the displayed device's topic in the Espurna-MQTT Plugin settings for the individual relays.
 - For multiple relay devices enter the index number that matches your desired relay.
 - For single relay devices like the [iTead Sonoff S20 Smart Socket](https://www.itead.cc/smart-socket.html), leave Relay # blank.
 - Full Topic in plugin settings must match your relay's `Full Topic` pattern.